geoffdutton/lambda-proxy-utils/README.md

   callback(null, res.json({ some: 'object' })) // { statusCode: 200, headers: { 'Content-Type': 'application/json' }, body: '{ "some": "object" }' }
 }
 ```

+## Contributing
+I'd happily welcome pull requests.
+I've chosen to use Standard as the style with a few slight modifications.
+I'd like to keep the code coverage as high as possible.

+## Credits
+I borrowed a lot from (express)[https://github.com/expressjs/express]